oerhb/gpslogger/README.md

 ### Import the project

 Open up IntelliJ and choose to import a project.
+Select the topmost `build.gradle` file under GPSLogger.

-Under the Import dialog, choose to *Import project from external model*
+If you get an Import dialog, choose to *Import project from external model*

 ![import](https://farm3.staticflickr.com/2808/13543335914_3b709dca56_o.png)

-On the next screen, choose the defaults and proceed
+On the next screen, choose the defaults and proceed (default gradle wrapper)

 ![import](https://farm3.staticflickr.com/2861/13543635053_042a02c11d_b.jpg)

-Give it a minute and IntelliJ may ask you to choose your Android SDK.
+Give it a minute and IntelliJ/Gradle will configure the projects and download the various libraries.

+IntelliJ may not know where your Android SDK is.
 You can find this under *File > Project Structure...* where you should set the Project SDK.
 You will want to use Java 1.6 with Android 4 or above.

 ### Test.xml